Trump plans televised address, visit to Mexico border

 Trump has previously given three prime-time televised addresses and two during the day, according to data compiled by CBS News.

-Reporting by Doina Chiacu, Roberta Rampton, Rick Cowan; Editing by Jeffrey Benkoe and Bill Trott
+Reporting by Jeff Mason, Doina Chiacu, Roberta Rampton; Writing by Doina Chiacu; Editing by Jeffrey Benkoe and Bill Trott